qoter/EasyTest/README.md

 }
 ```

-Use 'ContentLoader' with necessary deserializers
+Use `ContentLoader` with necessary deserializers
 ```cs
 using var content = ContentLoader
     .For<MyTestContent>()